LugoBlogger/ST-201-415-introduction-to-data-science/assignments/template-assignment.md

 > This is a template to submit your assignment.
-You can answer in Englih
+You can answer in English
 > or Bahasa Indonesia

 # Template Assignment 01